regit/secure-conntrack-helpers/secure-conntrack-helpers.rst

     enable it in startup scripts.

-There is at the time of the writing no routing-based implementation of `rp_filter` in the Linux kernel.
+There is at the time of the writing no routing-based implementation of `rp_filter` in the Linux kernel for IPv6.
 Manual antispoofing via Netfilter rules is thus needed.

 Manual anti-spoofing
 --------------------